January 17-18, 2014

 - Deans: Peter Henry, JI Weidong, Jeffrey Lehman, Trevor Morrison

 - Jennifer Carpenter, Associate Professor, NYU Stern School of Business and Associate Director, Center for Global Economy and Business, The Real Value of China’s Stock Market

 - Harrison Hong, Visiting Professor, NYU Stern School of Business, Does Diversity Lead to Diverse Opinions?
 Evidence from Languages and Stock Markets?

 - Charlie Weng, Shanghai Jiao Tong University, KoGuan Law School, Why Still Loud Voice and Little Efficacy? – Assessing the Chinese Insider Trading Enforcement From A Case Analysis Perspective

 10:10-11:00 China’s Evolving Financial System

-Examines trends and regulatory reforms in China’s banks and securities markets, and discusses implications for investment, growth, and welfare.
+Examined trends and regulatory reforms in China’s banks and securities markets, and discussed implications for investment, growth, and welfare.

 Moderated by: Jennifer Carpenter, Associate Professor, NYU Stern School of Business and Associate Director, Center for Global Economy and Business